 - Knowledge of communication industry standards

-- Ability to gauge the design needs of a broad audience
+- Ability to gauge the communication needs of a broad audience

 - Excellent interpersonal, written, and oral communication skills

-- Able to effectively communicate via multiple avenues (in person, telephone, email, chat, etc.)
+- Ability to effectively communicate via multiple avenues (in person, telephone, email, chat, etc.)

 - Refined grammar, spelling, punctuation, editing, and composition skills with an eye for scientific accuracy, clarity, and appropriate style guidelines.

 - Well developed interpersonal skills to establish working relationships with scientists, staff, and others at the University and with external research partners.